 Those who choose to continue their journey through Japan with Aman and travel to Aman Tokyo will be presented with a Bento box for their journey, created by the Executive Chef of Amanemu.
 Amanemu lies approximately 300km southwest of Tokyo and is easily accessed via Japan’s high-speed rail network.
 Nagoya is a scenic two-hour train journey or a 25-minute helicopter ride from the resort.

 3. Aman Tokyo

-If you visit Amanemu then surely you must stop by Aman Tokyo which sits in the top six floors of the Otemachi Tower.
+If you visit Amanemu, then surely you must stop by Aman Tokyo, which sits on the top six floors of the Otemachi Tower.
 Of Japan’s many serene temples, the one you’ll appreciate most just might be your room at Aman Tokyo.

-High above the city center, with views of the Imperial Palace Gardens and even Mount Fuji on a clear day, the hotel’s 84 accommodations, are inspired sanctuaries, created from stone, camphor wood and traditional washi paper.
+High above the city center, with views of the Imperial Palace Gardens and even Mount Fuji on a clear day, the hotel’s 84 accommodations are inspired by sanctuaries, created from stone, camphor wood, and traditional washi paper.

 Even more balanced bliss awaits at the Aman Spa, which integrates herbal therapies used in Kampo or classical Chinese medicine.
 The Restaurant features a 1,200-bottle wine cellar and five private dining rooms for an inviting dinner overlooking the city.

 Kyoto remains one of Japan’s best-preserved historic cities, with intact palaces, gardens, 1,600 Buddhist temples, 400 Shinto shrines, and an incredible 17 World Heritage Sites.